<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 • Any business, sole proprietor, partnership, or corporation with fewer than 100 employees who earned at least $5,000 in the preceding year.

-• An employer can not maintain and contribute to any other employer retirement plan in the same calendar year.
+• An employer cannot maintain and contribute to any other employer retirement plan in the same calendar year.

 notebook-icon